 More and more companies are planning to invest in battery storage systems.
 Whether to cut peak loads, optimize self-consumption or as part of a multi-use approach: Expectations are high.
 But storage is bought too often before it is clear what it can really do in a specific application.
 A well-founded battery simulation can prevent just that.

-Battery storage systems have long been more than just a topic of the future — they are becoming a decisive component of modern energy strategies.
+Industrial battery storage is more than just a topic of the future – it is becoming a decisive component of modern energy strategies.
 But why is the investment worthwhile right now?
-The expansion of renewable energy sources is constantly progressing — but their availability fluctuates.
-Sometimes there is too little electricity available, sometimes it is in abundance — with correspondingly severe price swings.
+The expansion of renewable energy sources is constantly progressing – but their availability fluctuates.
+Sometimes there is too little electricity available, sometimes it is in abundance – with correspondingly severe price swings.
 It is therefore becoming increasingly important to store electricity when it is available cheaply and in large quantities from renewable sources.
-According to one Study by the Institute of Energy Economics at the University of Cologne does the rise volatility on the electricity market — an environment in which flexible storage solutions are becoming increasingly important.
+According to one study by the Institute of Energy Economics at the University of Cologne does the rise volatility on the electricity market – an environment in which flexible storage solutions are becoming increasingly important.

 In addition, there are new regulatory incentives to making energy consumption more flexible, the expansion of sector coupling and company-specific requirements that make battery storage economically attractive for many companies.
-Battery storage and other types of storage help with:
+BESS and other types of storage help with:

 But the requirements are highly individual: consumption patterns, self-generation, electricity cost structure and purchasing strategy differ from company to company.
 This makes planning complex and battery simulation all the more important.

-A battery-simulation is helpful for companies if it is practical, data-based and can be used strategically.
-The following aspects should be covered:
+A battery simulation is helpful for companies if it is practical, data-based and can be used strategically.
+Companies can recognize it by the following aspects:

 1. Digital image of your energy system